Windows OS Hub

 Dism.exe /Image:C:\mnt\offline /Import-DefaultAppAssociations:\\Server1\Share\DefaultAssoc.xml

 Tip.
-The current settings of file associations in the offline Windows image can be obtained using this command:
+The current file association settings in an offline Windows image can be obtained using this command:

 Dism.exe /Image:C:\mnt\offline /Get-DefaultAppAssociations